Hellfire Club (comics): Other versions

-Age of Apocalypse

-In the alternate universe known as the Age of Apocalypse, the Hellfire Club was not active and was possibly decimated by the forces of Apocalypse.
-Its closest counterpart was Heaven, Warren Worthington III's nightclub that formed a neutral zone from the genetic conflict that boiled outside.
-Sebastian Shaw meanwhile served as a member of Apocalypse's court.
-Donald Pierce also became a servant of Apocalypse, and lead the techno-organic-infected Reavers.
-On the other side of the conflict, Emma Frost served as part of the Human High Council, having been stripped of her powers through a lobotomy.
-Jason Wyngarde, a victim of the Sugar Man's genetic experiments, had become one of Forge's Outcasts.

-After the ascension of Weapon X, Sebastian Shaw remade Heaven into his image and renamed the nightclub as Hellfire Club all the while trying to gain power.

 Bishop's Future

-The Hellfire Club retained its position as one of the world's major powers in the future timeline of Bishop.
+The Hellfire Club retains its position as one of the world's major powers in the future timeline of Bishop.
 The Club is ruled by Anthony Shaw, a descendant of Sebastian Shaw; he also has an illegitimate son, Trevor Fitzroy.
-(Fitzroy would later travel back in time, bringing him into conflict with his forefathers Shinobi and Sebastian Shaw.)
-Malcolm, a colleague of Bishop and member of the Xavier Security Enforcers (X.S.E.), was also a member of the Club.
+Malcolm, a colleague of Bishop and member of Xavier's Security Enforcers (X.S.E.), was also a member of the Club.

 Clan Hellfire

-In a future dominated by Trevor Fitzroy, calling himself The Chronomancer, one of the forces opposing his rule is Clan Hellfire, led by a Samara Shaw.
+In a future dominated by Trevor Fitzroy, calling himself the Chronomancer, one of the forces opposing his rule is Clan Hellfire, led by a Samara Shaw.

 X-Men: Ronin

 In one alternate reality in which the X-Men are based in Japan, the Hellfire Club is ruled by Professor Xavier.
-The White Queen Emma Frost is a junior member who, along with Tessa, believe Xavier to be their biological father.
+The White Queen Emma Frost is a junior member who, along with Tessa, believes Xavier to be their biological father.
 The Club controls the Shadowcat Clan of ninjas, which includes Pyro, Iceman and Colossus.

 Marvel Noir

-In X-Men Noir, the Hellfire Club is an exclusive S&M club owned by Sebastian Shaw, and is plundered early on by Beast, Cyclops and Iceman.
+In X-Men Noir, the Hellfire Club is an exclusive S&M club owned by Sebastian Shaw.